 In order to receive an application and be considered for our homes, you must attend one of our Family Selection Orientation meetings.
-If you have not yet heard the good news, our Habitat affiliate will start building a home located on 26th Avenue.
+If you have not yet heard the good news, our Habitat affiliate is currently building a home located on 26th Avenue.
 We are in the process of researching more lots for our next home.

 We will have information and answers to your questions at the meetings.
 If you or someone you know is interested, please contact us with the form below.